StarSheriff2/Salsa-Bachata-Summit-2020/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Salsa Conference and Festival Page - Microverse HTML & CSS Capstone Project
+# Salsa & Bachata Summit 2020 - Microverse HTML & CSS Capstone Project

 > This is fully responsive website for an annual Salsa festival.
 Advanced CSS was used to build this website, such as CSS Grids, Flexbox, Bootsrap and SAAS.